osmandapp/web/main/docs/user/plugins/audio-video-notes.md

 ### Enable plugin

-The Audio/video notes plugin is required for working with the audio/video notes: from creating the notes to viewing them in My Places, and showing on the map.
-All audio/video notes will be hidden from the map and from My Places, if the plugin becomes disabled.
+The Audio/video notes plugin is required to work with the audio/video notes: from creating the notes to viewing them in My Places, and showing on the map.
+All audio/video notes will be hidden from the map and from My Places, if the plugin is disabled.

 To enable the plugin, tap the triple dots beside the enabled **<Translate android="true" ids="audionotes_plugin_name"/>** option in the list of [plugins](../start-with/first-steps.md#how-to-configure-plugins) and select **Enable**.